EliLillyCo/pytest-wdl/docs/source/manual.md

 The full code for this quick-start project is available in the [examples](examples/quickstart) directory.

-To demonstrate how to use pytest-wdl, we will create a simple variant calling workflow with the following project structure:
+To demonstrate how to use pytest-wdl, we will create a simple variant calling workflow and tests with the following project structure:

 ```
 quickstart
 |_variant_caller.wdl
-|_freebayes.wdl
 |_tests
+  |_data
+  | |_NA12878.chr22.tiny.vcf
   |_test_data.json
   |_test_variant_caller.py
 ```